 - Your doctor will tell you how many patches to use, where to apply them, and how often to apply them.
 Do not use more patches or apply them more often than your doctor tells you to.

-- Do not place the patch in a crease or fold of your skin.
-Do not wear the patch in an area where clothes are tight, such as your waistline.
+- Do not place the patch where your skin folds or where clothes are tight.
 Do not wear the patch on or near your breasts.
 Avoid getting sunlight on the patch while you are wearing it.Do not put the patch over burns, cuts, or irritated skin.

 - Put on a new patch if the old one has fallen off and cannot be reapplied.

 - Missed dose: If you forget to wear or change a patch, put one on as soon as you can.
 If it is almost time to put on your next patch, wait until then to apply a new patch and skip the one you missed.
 Do not apply extra patches to make up for a missed dose.

 - Store the patches at room temperature in a closed container, away from heat, moisture, and direct light.
 Keep each patch in its unopened pouch until you are ready to use it.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.